-During the second quarter Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
+During the second quarter of 2014 Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
 Pursuant to the offering, an aggregate of 10,330,000 units were sold at a price of UK£ 0.05/\$ 0.09375 per common share.
 Each unit comprised of one common share and one common share purchase warrant.
 Each warrant will entitle the holder to acquire a further common share of the Company at a price of UK£ 0.10 per share for a period two years from the date the subscription was closed.
 Commissions of \$ 8,126 were paid in connection with the placing.
 As a result of the exercise price of the warrants being denominated in a currency other than the functional currency, the warrants are considered a derivative financial liability.
 The fair value of the 10,330,000 warrants was estimated at \$ 506,000 using a valuation option pricing formula with the following assumptions: expected dividend yield - 0%, expected volatility - 168.92%, risk-free interest rate - 1.07% and an expected average life of 2 years.
+See Note 11(c) of the September 30, 2014 condensed interim consolidated financial statements.

-The funds raised are to be applied to the following purposes:
+The funds raised were applied to the following purposes: